ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-au.md

 ## Objective

-This tutorial will help you install a CMS (Content Management System) like WordPress, Joomla!, Drupal or PrestaShop manually in just a few steps.
+This tutorial will help you install a CMS (Content Management System) like WordPress, Joomla!, Drupal, PrestaShop or Pico manually in just a few steps.

 > [!warning]
 >